TABLE OF CONTENTS

 2. Policy.
 The Claims Examiner (CE) is responsible for processing survivor claims and ensuring that benefits are properly paid to eligible survivors under the provisions of 42 U.S.C.
 7384s(e) and 7384u(e) for Part B and 42 U.S.C.
 7385s-1(2), and 7385s-3 for Part E.

 3. Eligible Survivors.
 If an employee eligible for EEOICPA benefits is deceased, one or more of the employee’s survivors may file a claim for compensation under the EEOICPA.
-Along with a completed Form EE-2, the claimant must document his or her relationship to the covered employee.
-If documentation is not submitted with the claim, the CE writes to the claimant requesting the necessary evidence.
+The claimant documents his or her relationship to the covered employee.
+If he or she does not present evidence to establish survivorship, the CE writes to the claimant requesting the necessary evidence.
 When developing a survivorship claim, the CE sends letters to all survivors claiming benefits, requesting medical and employment evidence sufficient to establish eligibility of the deceased employee.
-However, a request for documentation necessary to support the eligibility of a specific claimant is only to be sent to that claimant.
+However, a request for documentation necessary to support the eligibility of a specific claimant is sent to that claimant.

 When a survivor files a claim, the CE is responsible for adjudicating the claim(s) and for processing any compensation which may be payable in the order of eligibility outlined below.